-The following description of the terms of our 8.875% Senior Notes due 2029 (or the Notes), and certain terms and provisions of the Indenture (as defined below) that we entered into in connection with the offering of the Notes, which have been filed as exhibits to the Annual Report on Form 10-K of which this exhibit is a part.
+The following description summarizes the terms of our 8.875% Notes and our 9.00% Notes (together, the "Notes"), and certain terms and provisions of the Indenture (as defined below) that we entered into in connection with the offering of the Notes, which have been filed as exhibits to the Annual Report on Form 10-K of which this exhibit is a part.
 The following description is not intended to be comprehensive.
 Our description of the Notes below is qualified by reference to such Indenture, which we urge you to read.
 As used in this section, "MFA," "we," "us" and "our" mean MFA Financial, Inc. and its successors, but not any of its subsidiaries.
 Capitalized terms used but not otherwise defined herein have the meanings assigned to them in such Indenture, and those definitions are incorporated herein by reference.